VedantParanjape/simpPRU/docs/language-reference/language.md

 ## Control statements

 !!!
-Warning
+Note
-    `break` and `continue` should only be used inside looping statements
+    `break` and `continue` can only be used inside looping statements

 ### break